Elao/form.js/doc/choice.md

 $("#expanded-single").choice();
 ```

-_Note:_ The choice should be initiated on a single container element (it doesn't have to be a `fieldset` tag).
+_Note:_ The choice should be initialized on a single container element (it doesn't have to be a `fieldset` tag).
-The container should have exactly a children for each choice: no more, no less (it doesn't have to be `label` tags).
+The container should have exactly one child for each choice: no more, no less! (it doesn't have to be `label` tags).

-#### Multiple:
+#### Multiple

 ```html
 <!-- Expanded multiple choice -->